 Looping back like this, however, can sometimes cause a few problems.
 This will require special wiring in order to prevent short circuits in the track route.
 You can use a special reversing loop set like the Fleischmann 9199 or from another manufacturer to help prevent any issues.

-This is a super simple 2×4 oval layout with a dual branch inside of it.
+This is a super simple 2×4 n scale track plan with an oval layout and a dual branch inside of it.
 While there’s nothing overly groundbreaking about this design, if you’re looking to start or get into the hobby of N scale modelling, this is the perfect type of track to start with.

 It’s designed so that you can do a number of different things; dual rails at the top if you want, a terminal inside the oval, or even a model mountain anything else you can think of!